CPU core counts and threading explained

 Bottom line

-Pick core count by workload class: balanced core count with strong per-core performance for gaming, and higher thread count for sustained parallel work.
-The best CPU is the one that stays fast in your real apps, not just in one benchmark chart.
+Pick core count by workload class: strong per-core performance with a balanced core count for gaming, and higher thread count for sustained parallel work — validated with your real apps, not one benchmark chart.